janAkali/jbak2Templates-Skins/jbak2introduction.md

 1) INSTALLATION INSTRUCTIONS AND INITIAL CONFIGURATION

-STRING OF CHARACTERS AND WORDS IN AUTOCOMPLETE BY DEFAULT
+###### STRING OF CHARACTERS AND WORDS IN AUTOCOMPLETE BY DEFAULT

 2) FREQUENTLY ASKED QUESTIONS AND POSSIBLE PROBLEMS

-Frequent questions
+Frequent questions:
-?
-Swype function and predictive text input
+- Swype function and predictive text input
-?
-Autocomplete string above all windows.
+- Autocomplete string above all windows.
-?
-DISABLE THE AUTOCOMPLETE BOX
+- DISABLE THE AUTOCOMPLETE BOX
-?
-AUTOCOMPLETE BOX OR KEYPRESS POPUP NOT TURNING ON AUTOMATICALLY (firmware MIUI) ?
-ABOUT SMILEYS AND EMOJIS
+- AUTOCOMPLETE BOX OR KEYPRESS POPUP NOT TURNING ON AUTOMATICALLY (firmware MIUI)
+- ABOUT SMILEYS AND EMOJIS
-?
-Button ->D in Autocomplete
+- Button ->D in Autocomplete

-Other questions
+Other questions:
-?
-Will the keyboard steal passwords?
+- Will the keyboard steal passwords?
-?
-User dictionary editing
+- User dictionary editing
-?
-Number input
+- Number input
-?
-Keyboard does not work or disappears in some applications ?
-Jbak2 keyboard resets to the stock keyboard after reboot ?
-Selective deletion of the clipboard contents
+- Keyboard does not work or disappears in some applications
+- Jbak2 keyboard resets to the stock keyboard after reboot
+- Selective deletion of the clipboard contents
-?
-Paid version
+- Paid version
-?
-VOICE INPUT.
+- VOICE INPUT.

 3) KEYBOARD CONTROLS AND OTHER SETTINGS